mikolasstuchlik/memtool/README.md

 Without introduction of malloc hooks, it can not be guaranteed, that all malloc blocks can be reached at all times.
 Especially mmapped blocks are the issue here.

 Ordered TODO list:
  - Assuming `main_arena` is known, traverse all reachable malloc chunks in all arenas.
+[DONE]
  - Introduce best-effort algorithm for locating mmapped chunks (based on whitepaper).
  - Package in a tester program, that will determine offset of `main_arena` for given `Glibc` if debug symbols are not present.
  - Incorporate libCoreMemtool into `swift-inspect`